nomic-ai/gpt4all/gpt4all-bindings/typescript/README.md

 *   \[x] publish to npm under alpha tag `gpt4all@alpha`
 *   \[x] have more people test on other platforms (mac tester needed)
 *   \[x] switch to new pluggable backend

+## Changes
+This repository serves as the new bindings for nodejs users.
+- If you were a user of [these bindings](https://github.com/nomic-ai/gpt4all-ts), they are outdated.
+- Version 4 includes the follow breaking changes
+    * `createEmbedding` & `EmbeddingModel.embed()` returns an object, `EmbeddingResult`, instead of a float32array.
+    * Removed deprecated types `ModelType` and `ModelFile`
+    * Removed deprecated initiation of model by string path only

 ### API Reference